debrixjs/website/docs/intro.md

 - **Nativly Reactive** — The data is written as classes which magically updates the view.
 - **Fast** — The compiler (written in rust) compiles leightweight pieces of runtime code which can either client- or server-side render.
   - **Progressive** — Every interative enhancment made to the view is bound in such a way that only the required parts of the document are updated.
 No additional processing is used runtime (like VDOM).
-- **Extensive** — Interacting with the DOM is made easy using bindings.
+- **Extensible** — Interacting with the DOM is made easy using bindings.
 New binders can be implemented which have full control over the value and the node.

 ### Runtime Size